SaundersLab/MARPLE_plant_pathogen_diagnostics-/gene_selection/README.md

 ```
 ### Protocol

-Consensus CDS sequences for each RNAseq/genomic dataset were obtained as previously described (Bueno-Sancho et al. 2017) and placed in the folder where you will run these scripts
+Consensus CDS sequences for each RNAseq/genomic dataset will need to be obtained as previously described (Bueno-Sancho et al. 2017) and placed in the folder where you will run these scripts.

 These consensus sequence files were then filtered for coverage of greater than 60% in each sample and in each gene
 ```